 Types of Trauma

-Additionally, physical, psychological, verbal, and emotional abuses are traumatic occurrences that can take place in various types of relationships, whether it is mother and child, within a marriage, or between peers.
+Additionally, physical, psychological, verbal, and emotional abuses are traumatic occurrences that can lead to PTSD.
+They often take place in various types of relationships, whether it is mother and child, within a marriage, or between peers.

 More recently, studies have been done examining each form of specific trauma.